Characterizations of voting rules based on majority margins

 Case 1: the parity of the number of voters is even.
 Pick a pair of voters $i,j\in V(\mathbf{P})$.
-Our goal is to transform their rankings $P_i,P_j$ into a reversal pair, by transforming $P_i$ to be the reverse of $P_j$.
-If, e.g., we want to flip $ab$ in $P_i$ to $ba$, pick the smallest $k \in \mathbb{N}_{>0}$ such that neither $v(ab, \top, k)$ nor $v(ab, \bot, k)$ has been added to the profile and then add them with the rankings $baL$ (not $abL$) and $L^{-1}ab$, respectively, where $L$ is the alphabetic order of $X\setminus \{a,b\}$.
+Our goal is to transform their rankings $\mathbf{P}_i,\mathbf{P}_j$ into a reversal pair, by transforming $\mathbf{P}_i$ to be the reverse of $\mathbf{P}_j$.
+If, e.g., we want to flip some adjacent candidates $xy$ in $\mathbf{P}_i$ to $yx$, pick the smallest $k \in \mathbb{N}_{>0}$ such that neither $v(xy, \top, k)$ nor $v(xy, \bot, k)$ has been added to the profile and then add them with the rankings $yxL$ (not $xyL$) and $L^{-1}xy$, respectively, where $L$ is the alphabetic order of $X\setminus \{x,y\}$.
 Thus, we have added a pair of voters with a reversal pair of rankings, which by Neutral Reversal does not change the output of $F$.
-Next, flip the $ab$ in $P_i$ to $ba$, while also changing the ranking of voter $v(ab, \top ,k)$ from $baL$ to $abL$, which by Preferential Compensation (recall Lemma \ref{PrefEq2}) does not change the output of $F$.
-Note that now voter $v(ab, \top, k)$'s ranking is $G^\top_{ab}$, and voter $v(ab, \bot, k)$'s ranking is $G^\bot_{ab}$.
-By continuing in this way, introducing sufficiently many McGarvey pairs, we transform $P_i,P_j$ into the desired reversal pair.
+Next, flip the $xy$ in $\mathbf{P}_i$ to $yx$, while also changing the ranking of voter $v(xy, \top ,k)$ from $yxL$ to $xyL$, which by Preferential Compensation (recall Lemma \ref{PrefEq2}) does not change the output of $F$.
+Note that now voter $v(xy, \top, k)$'s ranking is $G^\top_{xy}$, and voter $v(xy, \bot, k)$'s ranking is $G^\bot_{xy}$.
+By continuing in this way, introducing sufficiently many McGarvey pairs, we transform $\mathbf{P}_i, \mathbf{P}_j$ into the desired reversal pair.
 Then by Neutral Reversal, we can delete voters $i,j$ from the profile without changing the output of $F$.
 See Example \ref{KeyEx} below for an illustration.

 We do this for every pair of voters from $\mathbf{P}$, obtaining a profile $\mathbf{P}^+$ containing none of the original voters.
-In fact, it is easy to observe that $\mathbf{P}^+$ satisfies the first three conditions of Lemma \ref{KeyLem}.
+In fact, it is easy to observe that $\mathbf{P}^+$ satisfies the first three conditions of Lemma \ref{KeyLem}, since all old voters in $\mathbf{P}$ have been deleted, and new voters were taken from the front of the each queue given by $v$ in pairs.
 It is also clear that $\mathcal{M}_{\mathbf{P}^+} = m$ since we are only using operations that maintain the margin matrix.